Analogue of a Laplace-Runge-Lenz vector for particle orbits (timelike geodesics) in Schwarzschild spacetime: Newtonian Limit

 The LRL integrals of motion \eqref{newtonianTheta-elliptic} and \eqref{newtonianT-elliptic} have the following global properties.
 On any elliptic orbit, $\Phi_\newt$ is locally constant and changes by $\Delta\phi = 2\pi = 0 \mod 2\pi$ when the apoapsis point is reached, while $T_\newt$ is locally constant and jumps by $\Delta t = \pi M/\sqrt{2|E_\newt|^3}$ which is the period of the orbit.
 Thus, $\Phi_\newt$ is single-valued, and $T_\newt$ is multi-valued.
 Hence, $\Phi_\newt$ is a global constant of motion.

-Finally, instead of the turning point $u_0=u_+$, suppose that the inertial point $u_0=u^*=1/\bar{L}^2$ given by the root of equation \eqref{newtonian-ip} is chosen.
-Since $I^\Phi_\newt(u_+;u^*) = 2 \arctan \sqrt{\dfrac{u_+ - u^*}{u^* - u_-}} = 2\arctan(1) = \tfrac{\pi}{2}$, the angular integral of motion \eqref{newtonianTheta-u} becomes the LRL angle plus $\tfrac{\pi}{2}$, which is the angle of the radial line from the origin to one of the two inertial points on the orbit (depending on the signs of $v$ and $L$).
-Likewise, the temporal integral of motion \eqref{newtonianT-u} becomes the time at which this inertial point is reached after $t=0$.
+Finally, instead of the turning point $u_0=u_+$, suppose that the centripetal point $u_0=u^*=1/\bar{L}^2$ given by the root of equation \eqref{newtonian-ip} is chosen.
+Since $I^\Phi_\newt(u_+;u^*) = 2 \arctan \sqrt{\dfrac{u_+ - u^*}{u^* - u_-}} = 2\arctan(1) = \tfrac{\pi}{2}$, the angular integral of motion \eqref{newtonianTheta-u} becomes the LRL angle plus $\tfrac{\pi}{2}$, which is the angle of the radial line from the origin to one of the two centripetal points on the orbit (depending on the signs of $v$ and $L$).
+Likewise, the temporal integral of motion \eqref{newtonianT-u} becomes the time at which this centripetal point is reached after $t=0$.
 The global properties of these quantities $\Phi_\newt$ and $T_\newt$ are the same as in the LRL case.
-The conserved vector associated with them is Hamilton's vector \eqref{newtonianHamilLRL}.
+The conserved vector associated with them is the eccentricity vector \eqref{newtonianHamilLRL}.